Join our Discord Server

-LLM is everywhere—powering chatbots, crunching data, helping with decision-making.
+LLMs (Large Language Models) are everywhere—powering chatbots, crunching data, and helping with decision-making.
 But if you’ve ever tried scaling one in an enterprise setting, you’ve probably hit a few walls.

 Context management is one of the biggest headaches.
 Keeping track of all the moving parts—user inputs, historical data, and domain-specific knowledge—gets messy fast.
-That’s where the Model Context Protocol (MCP) steps in.
+The real challenge for AI systems lies in accessing important data scattered across different platforms, systems, or locked away in older technologies.
+This is exactly the problem the Model Context Protocol (MCP) is designed to solve.

 How does MCP works?